ropellad/LDD3-Notes/Chapter_2_Building_and_Running_Modules.md

 int printk(const char * fmt, ...);
   The analogue of printf for kernel code.
 ```

-Questions:
+### Bonus: Side Notes

 What is an ELF section?

-Standard file format with header and section headers.
-Can use the ELF reader readelf to get info about executables
-Look up weak and strong symbols - when building things and the linker knows which object files to combine.
-It resolves conflicts by choosing the first one.
+ELF stands for Executable and Linkable Format.
+It is a standard file format for executable files, object code, shared libraries, and core dumps.
+In Linux, we can use the ELF reader `readelf` to get info about executables.
+It is useful for telling us about parameter descriptions that we are inputting to the kernel module.
+It will also tell us things like the symbols being used by the module, and if these symbols come directly from the kernel symbol library.